remmob/itho_amber/README.md

 ### HACS
 Install with [HACS](http://www.hacs.xyz) Search for Itho Amber in the default repository.
 ### Manual
-Copy the itho_amber folder in the custom_components folder in to your Home Assistant config/custom_components folder.<br>
+Copy the itho_amber folder in the custom_components folder into your Home Assistant config/custom_components folder.<br>
 After rebooting Home Assistant, this integration can be configured through the integration setup UI.

 ## Settings